corda/corda-docs/content/en/docs/cenm/1.3/quick-start.md

 You could also run this service as a template for one of the services you want to run.
 The Bundled service deduces which service to run from the configuration file, making this feature backward compatible with CENM 1.1.

-For example, you can implicitly run the Identity Manager service:
+For example, you can implicitly run the Identity Manager Service:

 ```bash
 java -jar bundled.jar -f identity-manager.conf